-South Georgia Tech employs Campus Safety officers to enforce security rules and regulations including the Code of Conduct, Traffic, and Parking Regulations.
+South Georgia Tech employs Campus Safety and Police officers to enforce security rules and regulations including the Code of Conduct, Traffic, and Parking Regulations.
 The special duty officers are employees of South Georgia Tech.
-The officers can issue traffic citations.
 Students and Faculty/Staff shall not interfere with the Campus Safety officers in the performance of their duties.

-All emergencies, thefts, vehicle accidents, injuries, suspicious persons, suspicious activities, and solicitors should be reported to Campus Safety.
+All emergencies, thefts, vehicle accidents, injuries, suspicious persons, suspicious activities, and solicitors should be reported to the SGTC Police and Campus Safety Office.